johnwcowan/pdp8x/arch.md

    If PC is now greater than H, then set PC to 0.
    The assembler mnemonic is ISZ (increment and skip if zero).

- * If OP is 0x4, then set M[Y] to PC and set PC to Y + 1.
+ * If OP is 0x4, then set M[Y] to PC + 1
+   and set PC to Y + 1.
+   (Note that if this instruction is in the least significant bits of a memory location, the instruction in the most significant bits will never be executed.)
    The assembler mnemonic is JMS (jump to subroutine).

- * If OP is 0x5, then set PC to Y .
+ * If OP is 0x5, then set PC to Y.
+   (Note that if this instruction is in the least significant bits, the instruction in the most significant bits of a memory location will never be executed.)
    The assembler mnemonic is JMP.

 ## I/O instructions